Dr Katherine French

 - 4.36, Adeilad John Percival , Rhodfa Colum, Caerdydd, CF10 3EU

-I am an archaeologist focused on the bioarchaeology and zooarchaeology of the medieval period.
-I’m particularly interested in the symbolic and religious importance of animals to communities.
+I am a bioarchaeologist of the medieval period.
+My research focus is the symbolic and religious importance of animals to communities.
 My current project is BONEZ – "Baltic paganism, Osteology, and New Evidence from Zooarchaeology."
 Our goal is to reconstruct animal deposits from early medieval cemeteries in the Eastern Baltic region to understand how pagan communities used animals in public ritual.

 Before coming to Cardiff, I worked or conducted research in a range of field, laboratory, museum, forensic, and museum contexts.
 My work as a professional archaeologist has taken me from the West Coast of America to Eastern Poland and many sites in between.
 Here is a sampling of my experience: